-3.7.5 COMMERCIAL USES
+COMMERCIAL USES 3.7.5

-GOAL LU-5 Ensure the city has a wide variety of commercial space with appropriate commercial uses to meet the needs of residents. (new)
+Ensure the city has a wide variety of commercial space with appropriate commercial uses to meet the needs of residents.

-- Policy LU-5.1 Retention of Commercial Lands.
-Ensure that lands designated for commercial uses are developed with such uses, so as to provide jobs, goods, services, entertainment, and other amenities for Hollister's workers, residents, and visitors. (new) - Policy LU-5.2 Commercial Establishments.
-Encourage a diversity of new commercial establishments and services throughout the city to meet the daily needs of residents and employees. (new) - Policy LU-5.3 Medical Zoning.
-Maintain zoning designations that allow and encourage medical facilities and providers to locate in the community. (new) - Policy LU-5.4 Revitalization of Existing Commercial.
+Retention of Commercial Lands.
+Ensure that lands designated for commercial uses are developed with such uses, so as to provide jobs, goods, services, entertainment, and other amenities for Hollister's workers, residents, and visitors.

+Commercial Establishments.
+Encourage a diversity of new commercial establishments and services throughout the city to meet the daily needs of residents and employees.

+- Policy LU-5.3 Medical Zoning.
+Maintain zoning designations that allow and encourage medical facilities and providers to locate in the community. - Policy LU-5.4 Revitalization of Existing Commercial.
 Encourage and facilitate the upgrading, beautifying, and revitalization of existing strip commercial areas and shopping centers.
-Minimize the visual impact of large parking lots by locating them away from public streets. (new) - Policy LU-5.5 Nonresidential Zoning Clearance.
-Require a Zoning Clearance prior to the establishment of all nonresidential uses to ensure that the proposed use is consistent with the General Plan and Zoning Ordinance. (new) - Policy LU-5.6 Commercial Public Spaces.
-Design public space in commercial areas to be conducive to retail sales and community gatherings. (new)
+Minimize the visual impact of large parking lots by locating them away from public streets. - Policy LU-5.5 Nonresidential Zoning Clearance.
+Require a Zoning Clearance prior to the establishment of all nonresidential uses to ensure that the proposed use is consistent with the General Plan and Zoning Ordinance. - Policy LU-5.6 Commercial Public Spaces.
+Design public space in commercial areas to be conducive to retail sales and community gatherings.